gwijthoff/Screenreading/screenreading_syllabus.md

 ***February 19: LAB 1: Annotation***

-> A workshop on tools for organizing and annotating digital text, including Zotero, Calibre, Evernote, Delicious, Goodreader, Skim, Institute for the Future of the Book's Open Utopia, and Prism.
+> A workshop on tools for organizing and annotating digital text, including Zotero, Calibre, Evernote, Delicious, Rap Genius, Goodreader, Skim, Institute for the Future of the Book's Open Utopia, and Prism.

 **February 20: It took 200 years for libraries to shelve print & manuscript as separate entities.**